kawikathomas/PiSetup/README.md

 It detects available versions provided by `ruby-build` and defaults to the latests stable build.
 You will be prompted to select a version.

 It disables RDoc for the ruby install, and globally disables docs for gem installation as well.

+### PostgreSQL

+**`psql.sh`**

+This PostgreSQL install script installs `postgres-9.4` and performs a few configuration changes.

+It changes the authentication method from `peer` to `md5` which simplifies connecting via a rails app.

+It creates a user `rails` with password `rails`.
+Since we won't allow access to the database except via `localhost` this is safe enough.

+It also creates a user `root` with no password.
+You can set up a password for this user if you desire.